3DOM-FBK/deep-image-matching/docs/getting_started.md

   tile_overlap: 20
 ```

+The `extractor` and `matcher` sections contain the parameters that control the local feature extractor and the matcher selected by the '--config' option from the CLI (or from GUI).
-The `extractor` section contains the parameters that control the feature extractor with each approach.
-The `extractor` section **must contain the name** of the local feature extractor that will be used for the matching and other additional parameters.
-The name must be the same as the one used in the `--config` option in the CLI.
+Both the sections **must contain the name** of the local feature extractor or the matcher that will be used for the matching (the name must be the same as the one used in the `--config` option in the CLI).
+In addition, you can specify any other parameters for controlling the extractor and the matcher.
+The default values of all the configuration parameters are defined in the [`config.py`](https://github.com/3DOM-FBK/deep-image-matching/blob/master/src/deep_image_matching/config.py) file located in `/src/deep_image_matching` directory.
+Please, note that different extractors or matchers may have different parameters, so you need to check carefully

 ```yaml
 extractor: